happner/happner-suite/packages/happn-3/quickstart.md

 ### Events

 Happn-3 will fire an event on setting or removing data on a path.
 There is also a publish method, which will fire the event without changing the stored data.
-By default, subscribing on an event will listen to all actions on that path, but this can be configured, see \*\*link to readme https://github.com/happner/happner-suite/tree/master/packages/happn-3#events
+By default, subscribing on an event will listen to all actions on that path, but this can be configured, for more information see [Happn readme - Events](https://github.com/happner/happner-suite/tree/master/packages/happn-3#events)
 As an example:

 ```js